 The audit committee, which consists of Robert A. Jeffe, Sebastian Böttger and Martina Buchhauser, assists the supervisory board in overseeing our accounting and financial reporting processes and the audits of our consolidated financial statements.
 Robert A. Jeffe serves as chairperson of the committee.
-In addition, the audit committee is responsible for the appointment, compensation, retention and oversight of the work of our independent registered public accounting firm.
-Our supervisory board has determined that all audit committee members satisfy the "independence" requirements set forth in Rule 10A-3 under the Exchange Act and that Robert A. Jeffe qualifies as an "audit committee financial expert," as such term is defined in the rules of the SEC.
+In addition, the audit committee is responsible for the appointment, compensation, retention and oversight of the work of our independence" requirements set forth in Rule 10A-3 under the Exchange Act and that Robert A. Jeffe qualifies as an "audit committee financial expert," as such term is defined in the rules of the SEC.
 The composition of our audit committee is consistent with the best practice provisions of the DCGC.
 The audit committee is governed by a charter, which is posted and accessible on our investor relations website.